Facts About NASW

 Continuing Education: NASW provides extensive continuing education programs, including professional development conferences, through its chapters.
 We also offer membership in Specialty Practice Sections.

-Publication: NASW annually publishes numerous scholarly reference materials, four quarterly professional journals, comprehensive research abstracts, and a monthly newspaper.
+Publications: NASW annually publishes numerous scholarly reference materials, four quarterly professional journals, comprehensive research abstracts, and a quarterly magazine.
 It also develops practice updates, newsletters, blogs, position papers, public education materials and other resources to improve social work practice and promote the profession.
 Learn more at NASW Press.

 Join NASW or